fl-yu/CUT-RUNTools-2.0/docs/INSTALL.md

 ```

 **Part 5.**
 We provided script or method to download the reference genome and bowtie2 indexes.
 The genome sequence of a specific organism build (such as hg19, hg38) is required for genome alignment and motif discovery.
 We provide a script `assemblies.install` to download this automatically from UCSC.
-We specifically require repeat-**masked** version of genome sequence file.
 Two parameters were needed to be specified by the user, genome assembly (hg38, hg19, mm10 or mm9) and the path of software bedtools.

 ```
 chmod +x assemblies.install.sh